liuxiyang641/HKGN/README.md

 |         Learning rate         |            0.001            | 0.001  |
 |        Lable smoothing        |             0.1             |  0.1   |

-Customize the training strategies (**parallel** and **iterative**) for multi-relational knowledge graphs by setting argument `-exp`:
+Customize the training strategies (**parallel** and **iterative**) for multi-relational knowledge graphs by setting the argument `-exp`:

 - `hyper_mr_parallel`: Performing all single-relational graph convolution simultaneously (default).
 High GPU memory footprints and quick training speed.
 - `hyper_mr_iter`: Performing different single-relational graph convolution iteratively.
 Lower GPU memory requirements and slower training speed.

-If you got out of memory error, try to clear cached memory by pass argument: `-empty_gpu_cache`.
+If you got out of memory error, try to clear cached memory by passing the argument: `-empty_gpu_cache`.

-The learned model will be automatically saved in directory `/checkpoints`,pass argument `-restore` to resume your saved model, e.g.:
+The learned model will be automatically saved in directory `/checkpoints`, pass the argument `-restore` to resume your saved model, e.g.:

 ```bash
 -restore -name your_saved_model_name